-The Intensive Reading Acceleration Course must be taught by a highly effective teacher as determined by the teacher's performance evaluation under FloridaStatutes § 1012.34, and, beginning July 1, 2020, the teacher must also be certified or endorsed in reading.
+The Intensive Reading Acceleration Course must be taught by a highly effective teacher as determined by the teacher's performance evaluation under Florida Statutes § 1012.34, and, beginning July 1, 2020, the teacher must also be certified or endorsed in reading.

-Students will continue receiving a 90-minute uninterrupted English Language Arts block, 30 minutes of writing, 60 minutes of mathematics, special area classes, and a 90-Minute Intensive Acceleration Class that will incorporate social science and science.
+Students will continue receiving a 90-minute uninterrupted English Language Arts block, 30 minutes of writing, 60 minutes of mathematics, special area classes, and a 90-Minute Intensive Acceleration Class that will incorporate Tier 2 and 3 intervention, social science, and science.